ritesh33/Analysis-of-structured-information-in-Yelp-data-for-recommendation-/README.md

 •	Average_stars: The number of stars given to the user
 •	Mutual friends: This attribute, compares friends between each user and calculated the percentage of the mutual friends.

 K-NN algorithm was used to perform clustering and above attribute are used to find the hamming distance between each users.
-"K " in K-NN is the positive integer, which indicate the number of elements nearest to the centroid of the cluster.To test the performance of the application two parameter were used:•	Precision = (Number of friends in K) / K  •	Recall = Number of friends in K / Total number of friends (K is the parameter in K-NN)
+"K " in K-NN is the positive integer, which indicate the number of elements nearest to the centroid of the cluster.To test the performance of the application two parameter were used:
+-> Precession
+-> Recall